build-on-aws/bedrock-agent-txt2sql/README.md

-# Setup Amazon Bedrock Agent for Text2SQL with Streamlit
+# Setup Amazon Bedrock Agent for Text2SQL Using Amazon Athena with Streamlit

 ## Introduction
 We will setup an Amazon Bedrock agent with an action group that will be able to translate natural language to SQL queries.
 In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL datastores.